Corbin Carroll Player Props: Diamondbacks vs. Giants

-The Arizona Diamondbacks and Corbin Carroll (.500 slugging percentage over his past 10 games, including three homers), take on starter Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+The Arizona Diamondbacks and Corbin Carroll (.462 slugging percentage over his past 10 games, including two homers), battle starting pitcher Ryan Walker and the San Francisco Giants at Oracle Park, Saturday at 4:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Nationals.
+In his last game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Giants.

 Corbin Carroll Game Info & Props vs. the Giants